 - To kick it old school but feel a tiny bit high, try rolling a low-dose herbal spliff with some bud (assuming you have access) and the Barbari Herbal Blend.

-- To get real cozy, try a cannabis-infused tea like Kikoko, a low-dose edible (5mg or less) like Blueberry Terra Bites.
+- To get real cozy, try a cannabis-infused tea like Kikoko, or a low-dose edible (5mg or less) like Blueberry Terra Bites.

 2. Start your day with some CBD

 Just like taking vitamins in the morning, a CBD tincture can be a nice way to keep your CBD intake regular, which is an important part of this.
 You may not know it, but your body has an endocannabinoid system (ECS), which explains why we respond so well to cannabis.
 Essentially, the ECS a network of receptors that are responsible for maintaining the body’s equilibrium or homeostasis —which is fancy speak for regulating things like pain, appetite, sleep, immune function, neurogenesis, and stress.
 Researchers have found that a daily dose of CBD can help to keep all of that in balance.
-Try 2Rise Naturals Full Spectrum CBD Oil or to make it part of your regular vitamin habit, try Plant People’s CBD+ Everyday Capsules.
+Try 2Rise Naturals Full Spectrum CBD Oil or to make it part of your regular vitamin habit, try Plant People’s Stay Sharp CBD Capsules.

 3. Cover your body in it (and your vagina too!)